ezerssss/icebase/README.md

 account buys their items.

 ## Buying
 Users can browse different stores and buy the items listed in the store.
-A cart system will also be present allowing multiple items to be bought at once per store.
-When the user finishes a transaction, all necessary fields will be updated (stock of the item, money of buyer and seller, etc.).
+When the user finishes a transaction, all necessary fields will be updated
+(stock of the item, money of buyer and seller, etc.).

 ## Database